DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: Related works

 \subsection{Language-Related Benchmarks for Autonomous Driving}

-Existing works can be grouped into three categories.
-The first focuses on video captioning and behavior explanation, represented by BDD-X~\cite{kim2018textual}, which links actions with textual descriptions, and DRAMA~\cite{malla2023drama}, which uses question-answer annotations to identify risk objects and their corresponding causes.
-The second emphasizes 3D perception and spatial understanding.
-For example, NuScenesQA~\cite{qian2024nuscenes} is designed for object-level and multi-modal question answering, while DriveMLLM~\cite{guo2024drivemllm} evaluates spatial and localization capabilities.
-The third focuses on evaluation across the entire autonomous driving pipeline, including Reason2Drive~\cite{nie2024reason2drive}, DriveLM~\cite{sima2024drivelm}, and DriveBench~\cite{xie2025vlms}, which use a forward logic starting from perception, thus insufficiently aligned with goal-driven dependencies and realistic human driving behaviors.
+Existing works can be grouped into four categories.
+The first focuses on video captioning and explanation, represented by BDD-X~\citep{kim2018textual}, which links actions with textual descriptions, and DRAMA~\citep{malla2023drama}, which uses question-answer annotations to identify risk objects and their corresponding causes.
+The second emphasizes spatial perception.
+For example, NuScenesQA~\citep{qian2024nuscenes} is designed for object-level and multi-modal question answering, while DriveMLLM~\citep{guo2024drivemllm} evaluates spatial and localization capabilities.
+The third focuses on general scene understanding, including TextVQA~\citep{singh2019towards}, Next-qa~\citep{xiao2021next}, and RealWorldQA~\citep{xai2024realwolrdqa}, which evaluate models on text recognition, video behavior comprehension, and visual understanding in real-world scenarios.
+The fourth emphasizes evaluation across the entire autonomous driving pipeline, including Reason2Drive~\citep{nie2024reason2drive}, DriveLM~\citep{sima2024drivelm}, and DriveBench~\citep{xie2025vlms}, which use a forward logic starting from perception, thus insufficiently aligned with goal-driven dependencies and realistic human driving behaviors.